2025-2026 US Market Research

 Practical & Lifestyle

-Cargo floor height: How high do you need to lift groceries/luggage into the back?
-Is there a low load floor?
+Cargo floor height: How high must you lift groceries/luggage into the back?

-Seat fold mechanism: Fold the rear seats.
-Is it one-touch?
-Do they fold flat?
+Seat fold mechanism: One-touch?
+Fold flat?
 Can you fit a bike or IKEA flat-pack?

 Rear passenger comfort: Sit in your own back seat.
-You'll have passengers.
-Check legroom, headroom, and the floor hump.
+Check legroom, headroom, floor hump.